Your Rights & Privacy

 As a patient you have the right to courteous, respectful, and confidential treatment.

-This notice describes how medical information about you may be used and shared and how you can get access to this information.
-View this Notice as a PDF.
+This notice describes how members of Dartmouth-Hitchcock's (D-H) affiliated covered entity (ACE), including Dartmouth-Hitchcock Clinic, Mary Hitchcock Memorial Hospital, Cheshire Medical Center, and Alice Peck Day Memorial Hospital (referred to as the "Dartmouth-Hitchcock ACE") may use and share medical information about you and how you can get access to this information.
+View this Notice as a PDF (en Español).

 We strive to preserve your rights as an individual.
 We also ask that you and your visitors be considerate of the rights of others.